mastodon/documentation/content/en/methods/directory.md

 : Number.
 Skip the first n results.

 limit
 : Number.
 How many accounts to load.
-Default 40.
+Defaults to 40 accounts.
+Max 80 accounts.

 order
 : String.
 Use `active` to sort by most recently posted statuses (default) or `new` to sort by most recently created profiles.